Python Programming Basics (2025 Guide): Syntax, Data Structures, Files & venv

 except ValueError:

-11. Good Habits: Formatting, Naming, and Testing Basics
+11. Good Habits: Formatting, Naming, Typing, Testing

 Practical rule

-Beginner-friendly project ideas:
+Beginner-friendly project ideas

 13. FAQ: Python Basics